jonasblasques/data-engineering-zoomcamp-notes/2_Workflow-Orchestration-(AirFlow)/README.md

 ## Ingesting data to GCP single file

-We will now run a slightly more complex DAG that will download the NYC taxi trip data, convert it to parquet, upload it to a GCP bucket and ingest it to GCP's BigQuery.
+We will now run a slightly more complex DAG that will download the NYC taxi trip data, convert it to parquet, upload it to a GCP bucket and create a external table in BigQuery.

-First we are going to create a single external table in big query and in the next step we are going to insert all the monthly tables and merge them into a final consolidated table
+First we are going to create a single external table in big query and in the next section we are going to insert all the monthly tables and merge them into a final consolidated table.

 ![airflowgcp2](images/airflowgcp2.jpg)